GravSphere2: A higher-order Jeans method for mass-modeling spherical stellar systems: Modeling stellar kinematics with GravSphere2

-where:
+where

-As noted in \cite{2013MNRAS.432.3361R}, this approach constitutes a significant theoretical improvement over second-order Jeans methods by ensuring physical consistency of a given mass model with higher-order velocity moments.
-This is not trivially warranted, as Jeans models can in some cases lead to unphysical solutions implying negative distribution functions, or be inconsistent with the velocity distribution that is implicitly assumed to map velocity dispersions \citep{1992ApJ...391..531D, 2013MNRAS.432.3361R} (this is explicitly addressed in the Sec.~\ref{sec:PDF}).
-It also has the promise of serving as a means to further constrain mass models by considering additional higher-order moments \citep{2013MNRAS.432.3361R}.
+As noted in \cite{2013MNRAS.432.3361R}, this approach constitutes a significant theoretical improvement over second-order Jeans methods by ensuring physical consistency of a given mass model with higher order velocity moments.
+This is not trivially warranted, as Jeans models can in some cases lead to unphysical solutions implying negative distribution functions or be inconsistent with the velocity distribution that is implicitly assumed to map velocity dispersions \citep{1992ApJ...391..531D, 2013MNRAS.432.3361R}.
+We note that this is explicitly addressed in Sect.~\ref{sec:PDF}.
+It also has the promise of serving as a means to further constrain mass models by considering additional higher order moments \citep{2013MNRAS.432.3361R}.

-One potential disadvantage, however, which is also noted in \cite{2013MNRAS.432.3361R}, is that the constraining power of this approach can be compromised due to the fact that a fully general treatment leads to the introduction of the fourth-order anisotropy analog $\beta',$ meaning that one may not be able to unambiguously constrain solutions to the fourth-order Jeans equation for a given mass model and (second-order) anisotropy $\beta,$ leading to a problem that is similar to the original mass-anisotropy degeneracy.
+One potential disadvantage, however, which was also noted in \cite{2013MNRAS.432.3361R}, is that the constraining power of this approach can be compromised due to the fact that a fully general treatment leads to the introduction of the fourth-order anisotropy analog, $\beta',$ meaning that one may not be able to unambiguously constrain solutions to the fourth-order Jeans equation for a given mass model and (second-order) anisotropy, $\beta,$ leading to a problem that is similar to the original mass-anisotropy degeneracy.
 One approach to this problem is to impose a prescription that fixes $\beta'.$ This can be done, for example, by assuming distribution function models which predict these \citep{2002MNRAS.333..697L,2005MNRAS.363..918L}.
-More generally, as explored in \cite{1992ApJ...391..531D, 2013MNRAS.432.3361R}, assuming a particular form for the distribution function amounts to imposing a prescription to solve all the moments of the Jeans equations (beyond fourth order included).
-A problem with this approach, however, is that it may restrict the space of solutions unnecessarily and bias the models, unless one is able to be sufficiently judicious and general in specifying a form for the distribution function.
+More generally, as explored in \cite{1992ApJ...391..531D, 2013MNRAS.432.3361R}, assuming a particular form for the distribution function amounts to imposing a prescription to solve all the moments of the Jeans equations (beyond the fourth order included).
+One problem with this approach, however, is that it might restrict the space of solutions unnecessarily and bias the models, unless one is able to be sufficiently judicious and general in specifying a form for the distribution function.